LeoTsui/CS259D_Notes_HW/notes/A_multi-model_approach_to_the_detection_of_web-based_attacks.md

 #### Learning

-* divide training time to intervals of fixed time (e.g., 10 sec)
+* Divide training time to intervals of fixed time (e.g., 10 sec)
 * Count accesses in each interval
 * Find total and client-specific distributions